plankanban/planka-docs/README.md

   `npm run serve`
     Serves the built website locally.

-  `npm deploy`
-    Publishes the website to GitHub pages.

-We recommend that you begin by typing:

-  `cd classic`
-  `npm start`

-This website is built using [Docusaurus 2](https://docusaurus.io/), a modern static website generator.
+This website is built using [Docusaurus 2](https://docusaurus.io/).